MichaelBenIsrael/BiteMe/README.md

 ## Background
 This app was built as a part of our college mid-project.\
 It took the combined effort of 5 Software students.\
-Written mostly in Java, GUI in JavaFX with a little CSS.\
+Written mostly in Java, GUI in JavaFX and CSS.

 ![image](https://user-images.githubusercontent.com/73841983/157106119-64ef004f-ff2e-48b1-8df7-79f3b57ecb06.png)